deviumbe/datadock/README.md

 ### The database client that finally organizes itself the way *you* think.

-**Projects → Environments → Connections.** One clean desktop app for PostgreSQL, MySQL, SQLite, SQL Server, MongoDB and InfluxDB — with browsing, editing, structure changes, import/export, SSH tunneling, ER diagrams and a command palette built in.
+**Projects → Environments → Connections.** One clean desktop app for PostgreSQL, MySQL, SQLite, SQL Server, MongoDB, Redis and InfluxDB — with browsing, editing, structure changes, import/export, SSH tunneling, ER diagrams, a realtime Redis queue viewer and a command palette built in.

 <br/>